top of page

 “By what?
 What will kill me?”
 The stranger asked urgently trying to see over the card at the picture on the other side, hoping it would tell him what the gypsy wasn’t.

 The stranger, no longer encumbered by secrecy lowered his hood, revealing himself.
-The right side of his face from his jaw to his brow looked like melted wax that had hardened just before sluffing from the bones beneath.
+The right side of his face from his jaw to his brow looked like melted wax that had hardened just before sloughing from the bones beneath.
 Creases in the misshapen skin puckered in places where it had once been smooth.
-In a quiet, unyielding, tone The Prince continued,
+In a quiet, unyielding, tone the prince continued,

 “What manner of creature are these beings?”
 His disfigured face was stern.
 Whether they be the Ruskan variety or those of the old religion, he didn’t believe in the Gods, but any threat to his life was something to be taken seriously.